The Sauerkraut Hessen style is a traditional dish from the region Hessen like the “Green Sauce” or the “Hand Cheese”.

 750 g Sauerkraut

 1 tbsp clarified butter

 250 ml vegetable broth – How to make Vegetable Broth –

 200 g apple sauce

-250 ml apple cider (Frankfurter Äppelwoi)
+250 ml apple cider (original recipe is using Frankfurter Äppelwoi)

 corn starch (optional)